 Therefore it's not wise to ask for a higher price assuming buyers will have the tolerance to negotiate with you till you reach the amount you actually want.
 Always do extensive research.
 Consult with your real estate agent, have your house valued, and look at how much similar properties are selling for.

 2. YOU DIDN'T TAKE TIME TO PREP IT FOR SALE.

 If you leave holes in walls, rusty roofs, and other lingering issues, buyers won’t be interested in your property.
-Take time to fix the problems before putting the sale sign on the yard.
+Take time to fix the problems before putting the sale sign in the yard.
 On average, most homeowners take 2-3 months to prep their houses for sale.
-Please talk with your estate agent, let them come in and tell you what you need to do.
+Please talk with your estate agent, and let them come in and tell you what you need to do.